Sample course plans for majors offered in the Bachelor of Environments.

 Students requiring help with planning their reduced study load may wish to seek course advice.

-Architects combine creative vision, innovation, technological understanding and architectural theory to shape how we live, work and play in our built environment.
+Architects combine creative vision, innovation, technological understanding to shape how we live.

-Engineers use creativity, analytical skills and scientific understanding to make things happen in the real world.
-They shape our essential infrastructure such as roads and public transport.
+Engineers use creativity, scientific and analytical skills to shape our essential infrastructure such as roads and public transport.

-Environmental Geography combines knowledge of natural environments with an understanding of how human societies work in order to address a range of issues and problems associated with environmental management.
+Environmental Geography combines knowledge of natural environments with an understanding of how human societies work.

-Landscape Architecture is the design of environments that have a physical and emotional impact on our lives, such as neighbourhoods, city squares, urban forests, parks, streets, gardens, and green infrastructure.
+Landscape Architecture is the design of environments such as city squares, urban forests, parks, streets and gardens.

 Landscape Ecosystem Management

-Landscape Ecosystem Management major is designed to give you an understanding of the living and social systems required to plan and manage a range of outdoor environments – from urban parks to wilderness areas.
-Explore the physical and social components of landscapes – the flora, fauna, soils, water and people, and the complex relationships between them.
+Landscape Ecosystem Management major is gives you an understanding of the living and social systems required to plan and manage outdoor environments.

 Spatial Systems is the study of the science and technology of 3D measurement, mapping and visualisation, also known as geomatics.
 It is concerned with capturing, analysing, managing and presenting spatial information.